Model exploration in gravitational-wave astronomy with the maximum population likelihood: The maximum population likelihood

 \subsubsection{Computational challenges}

 Before continuing, we discuss two computational challenges.
 First, we note that the examples illustrative above are all one-dimensional.
-The discussion above generalizes to $\geq 2$ dimensions; we conjecture that $\pistroke(\theta)$ is still a sum of delta functions in $\geq 2$ dimensions.
+The discussion above generalizes to $\geq 2$ dimensions; $\pistroke(\theta)$ is still a sum of delta functions in $\geq 2$ dimensions.
 However, it becomes increasingly challenging to determine the location and height of these peaks in higher dimensions.
-It seems plausible that some version of the stochastic method becomes relatively more efficient when there are many dimensions, though, additional work is required to test this hypothesis.
-Furthermore, by increasing the dimensionality of the problem, constructing continuous representations of the individual event likelihoods and the detection probability, $p_\textrm{det}(\theta)$, becomes increasing difficult.
+Furthermore, by increasing the dimensionality of the problem, constructing continuous representations of the individual-event likelihoods and the detection probability, $p_\textrm{det}(\theta)$, becomes increasing difficult.
 Recent developments in using Gaussian mixture models to produce continuous representations of these distributions might alleviate these concerns~\cite{Talbot:2020oeu, Golomb:2021tll}.
-Second, even if we stay in one dimension, the computational cost of calculating $\pistroke, \Lstroke$ grows with $N$.
-This is evident from Fig.~\ref{fig:2demo}: with more data comes more delta functions (each with a location and a height), which means the solution is characterized by an increasingly large list of numbers.
+Second, even if we stay in one dimension, the computational cost of calculating $\pistroke, \Lstroke$ grows with $N$~\footnote{For the results in Fig.~\ref{fig:2demo}, the computation time of the ``combined'' approach was the following: $10$ observations required only $5.3$ seconds, $100$ observations required $65$ seconds and $1000$ observations required $2780$ seconds.
+Generally, more data tends to require more delta functions (each with a location and a height), meaning the computational difficulty grows with $N$.}.